Orbifold Stability and Miyaoka-Yau Inequality for minimal pairs: Behaviour of Chern classes and stability under change of orbi-structures

-\begin{exem}[The general log smooth case] If $(X,D)$ is log smooth with coefficients in $[0,1]\cap \mathbb Q$ and $D=\sum(1-\frac {b_i}{a_i})D_i$ is its decomposition into irreducible components, then $(X,D)$ admits a smooth orbi-étale structure (defined over the whole $X$).
+\begin{example}[The general log smooth case] If $(X,D)$ is log smooth with coefficients in $[0,1]\cap \mathbb Q$ and $D=\sum(1-\frac {b_i}{a_i})D_i$ is its decomposition into irreducible components, then $(X,D)$ admits an orbi-étale structure (defined over the whole $X$).
 In particular, one can define $c_1(X,D)$ and $c_2(X,D)$; let us check that one recovers the classical classes, cf e.g. \cite{Tian94}.